cferdinandi/adventure/content/ideas/abilities.md

 ## Healing & Protection Magic

 Healing
-: Heal yourself or a teammate 2 HP.
+: You can heal yourself or another creature 2 HP.
+Make a Wisdom roll.
+	- _10+:_ Heal two people 2 HP, or one person 3 HP.
+	- _7-9:_ Heal one person 2 HP.
 	- _Progression:_
 		+ _50 XP:_ Increase healing to 3 HP
 		+ _100 XP:_ Increase healing to 4 HP